L4XB/pokedex/README.md

 ## Acknowledgements

 - This project uses data from the [OpenPokeApi](https://pokeapi.co/).
-- Special thanks to the contributors of the OpenPokeApi for providing a comprehensive Pokemon database.
+- Many thanks to the contributors of the OpenPokeApi for providing a comprehensive Pokemon database.

 ## Assets